ethereumjs/ethereumjs-monorepo/packages/client/README.md

 - **EL and CL Live Transition**: both clients follow the head of the respective chains pre Merge and go through the Merge transition live and in sync
 - **EL synced to Merge block, CL Merge transition**: the EL client has been synced to the Merge transitition block and is waiting for CL requests, the CL is syncing through the transition and starts EL requests along
 - **Resume syncing with equally synced clients / CL client behind**: sync can be resumed with EL client and CL client synced to the respective counterparts of the beacon and embedded execution chain, CL client can also be somewhat behind the EL client

-**Unsupported** sync scenarios:

-- **CL client ahead of EL client**: if the CL client has been synced without the EL client being connected and is therefore *ahead* of the EL client post Merge, sync will not be able to fully resume (this will need an optimistic sync implementation)
+- **CL client ahead of EL client**: if the CL client has been synced without the EL client syncing in *lockstep* on/after merge (e.g. using weak subjectivity sync) and is therefore *ahead* of the EL client post-merge, the EL backfills blocks and brings the chain up-to-date with the head fcUs being issued by the CL via [optimistic](https://github.com/ethereum/consensus-specs/blob/dev/sync/optimistic.md) (beacon) sync (since `v0.5.0`)

 ### Custom Chains